DNofulla/DNofulla/README.md

 ### I'm <a href="https://www.dnofulla.me/">Daniel Nofulla</a> 😄

-I am a soon to graduate senior Computer Science student at SUNY Albany!
-I am pursuing a Bachelor of Science in Computer Science & Applied Mathematics.
+I am a senior Computer Science student at SUNY Albany!
+I am pursuing a Bachelor of Science in Computer Science & Applied Mathematics and I graduate in Spring of 2022.
 I am an aspiring Full Stack Software Engineer!
 I always love learning new things!

 - 🏫 I am currently studying at <a href="https://www.albany.edu/">SUNY at Albany</a>.
 - 🌱 I’m currently trying to master React and Node.js, and also trying to learn native mobile development with Android and Java!